renzol2/brain/docs/compression.md

 ## Multiband compression

-A **multi-band compressor** divides a full spectrum signal into discrete frequency bands and applies compression uniquely to each band.
+A **multi-band compressor** divides a full spectrum signal into discrete [[docs/frequency]] bands and applies compression uniquely to each band.

 - allows for more detailed control of [[dynamic-range|dynamic range]]
 - compressed spectral bands are summed after compressions are applied